Violent extremist inspired by Isis behind mall terror attack: Ardern

 Ardern said she intended to wait for the reports to release any information she could.

 "He alone carries the responsibility for these acts.
-Let that be where the judgment falls," Ardern said.
+Let that be where the judgment falls."

 The terrorist was fatally shot by police officers and several shoppers are understood to have suffered life-threatening injuries in horrific scenes at the West Auckland supermarket this afternoon.